utah-cs3550-fa24/assignments/hw7.md

 Add another, similar `A` record for `@`, with the same value and TTL.
-The reason to add two different records is that the `@` record covers the case without a subdomain (such as `domain.me`) while the `*` record covers all subdomains (such as `www.domain.me`).
-Since both are in common use, you want both records.
+The reason to add two different records is that the `@` record covers the case without a subdomain (such as `mydomain.whatever`) while the `*` record covers all subdomains (such as `www.mydomain.whatever`).

-Delete any other DNS records, except the TXT record you added in Phase 1, that may already be there.
+If there are any existing DNS records, other than the TXT record you added in Phase 1, delete it.
 Some registrars add default DNS records pointing to an "under construction" page.

-Once you've added the DNS record and waiting the necessary length of time, confirm that you can look up your domain on [nslookup.io](https://nslookup.io) or a similar website and see your Elastic IP address as an A record.
+Once you've added the DNS record and waited the necessary length of time, confirm that you can look up your domain on [nslookup.io](https://nslookup.io) or a similar website and see your Elastic IP address as an A record.

-Check that you can now visit your domain in an ordinary web browser, as long as you use `http://` and not `https://`.
+Check that you can now visit your domain in an ordinary web browser using `http://` (but not yet `https://`).

 # Setting up HTTPS

 Now let's enable HTTPS as well.
 Run the following command:

-    sudo certbot --nginx -d domain.tld -d www.domain.tld
+    sudo certbot --nginx -d mydomain.whatever -d www.mydomain.whatever

 Make sure to substitute in your own domain!
 You'll now need to enter your email address (do so), agree to the terms of service (agree), and